huguinsanchez/wrs_challenge/README.md

 ## Running the tests

-For create a test of the template working you should launch minimal.launch ans freenect launch on the turtlebot
+For create a test of the template working you should launch minimal launch and 3d sensor launch on the turtlebot
 ```
 roslaunch turtlebot_bringup minimal.launch
-roslaunch freenect_launch freenect.launch
+roslaunch fturtlebot_bringup 3dsensor.launch
 ```

 ### Break down into end to end tests